pewi21/SaveGuard-Pro/README.md

 - **Countdown timers** — live per-document countdowns showing time remaining until the next save and next backup; click to hide
 - **Save Now / Save Backup Now** — one-click buttons to force an immediate save or backup, bypassing all delays
 - **Browse Backup Files** — open a file picker in the backup folder and open selected files directly in Photoshop
-- **Multiple formats** — save and back up as PSD, PSB, PNG, or JPG; AutoSave also supports overwriting the original
+- **Multiple formats** — save and back up as PSD, PSB, PNG, JPG, or any custom format; AutoSave also supports overwriting the original
+- **Extended format support** — BMP, TIFF, AVIF, EPS, JPEG 2000, JXL, PCX, and other formats that require flattening can be auto-saved from multi-layer documents
 - **Format options** — per-format settings: JPG quality (1–12), PNG interlacing, PSD Maximize Compatibility
 - **Custom filenames** — optionally save to a custom filename instead of overwriting the original
 - **Custom save folder** — optionally direct AutoSave output to a folder other than the document's original location
 - **Ignored Operations** — define named lists of Photoshop history state names that suppress saves or backups
 - **Per-document settings** — each open document has its own independent configuration
+- **Mini/Full UI mode** — compact view with icons only, or full view with all settings visible
 - **Retry logic** — automatically retries failed saves up to 3 times, with per-error-code delays
 - **Crash-safe storage** — settings and ignored lists are written atomically with `.tmp`/`.bak` crash recovery
 - **Storage limits** — automatically removes oldest backups when a folder exceeds a set size or copy count